paulemmanuel-garcia/RSColorPicker/README.md

 ## License

-`RSColorPicker` is available under the MIT license.
+`RSVColorPicker` is available under the MIT license.
 See the LICENSE file for more info.